JavaScript API reference

 Object

-Allows to change any number of the default locale strings.
-Change the ones you don’t like or all of them to translate the widget to an unsupported language.
+Lets you change any number of the default locale strings.
+Override individual strings, or all of them to translate the widget into an unsupported language.

 See Translating the widget for details.